Artists

 Philip received his Bachelor of Music from the University of Illinois at Urbana-Champaign where he studied with Brandon Vamos, cellist of the Pacifica Quartet.
 He then went on to complete a Master of Music at the University of Wisconsin-Madison, studying with Uri Vardi.

-GRAMMY Award-winning soprano Sarah Brailey enjoys a versatile career that defies categorization.
+Winter Solstice: GRAMMY Award-winning soprano Sarah Brailey enjoys a versatile career that defies categorization.
 Praised by The New York Times for her “radiant, liquid tone,” she is a prolific vocalist, cellist, recording artist, and educator.
 Among Dr. Brailey’s career highlights are Handel’s L’Allegro, il Penseroso ed il Moderato with the Mark Morris Dance Group, Zorn’s Madrigals at the Louvre in Paris, and The Soul on the world premiere album of Dame Ethel Smyth’s The Prison, for which she received the 2020 GRAMMY Award for Best Classical Solo Vocal Album.
 Dr. Brailey serves on the voice faculty at UW-Madison, is the Director of Vocal Studies at the University of Chicago, and the Artistic Director of the Handel Aria Competition.

-Performing the Children’s concert, the BLUE, and SONDER: Madlen H. Breckbill (Viola, Violin) has worked in Europe as an orchestral trainee with Konzerthausorchester Berlin, the violist of the TAÏGA String Quartet in Denmark and as a chamber music trainee with Villa-Musica in Rheinland Pfalz.
+Visible Light & Winter Solstice: Madlen H. Breckbill (Viola, Violin) has worked in Europe as an orchestral trainee with Konzerthausorchester Berlin, the violist of the TAÏGA String Quartet in Denmark and as a chamber music trainee with Villa-Musica in Rheinland Pfalz.
 As an orchestral player, Madlen toured China and Japan, and performed under the batons of Sir Roger Norrington, Leon Fleisher, Christian Eschenbach, and Ivan Fischer.
 As a chamber musician, Madlen has performed across Europe and North America collaborating with Martin Beaver, Ernst Kovacic, Steven Dann, and cellist Richard Lester (just to name a few).

 In 2019, Madlen founded the Stoughton Chamber Music Festival– now called Samtalä | Musicians in Dialogue, facilitating chamber music collaborations dedicated to diverse and experiential programing.